titotobar/health-misinfo-analyzer/README.md

-# Health Misinformation Analyzer – Project 4
+# Health Misinformation Analyzer – Project 4 (Integration and testing)

-This project transforms our Project 1 function library into a fully object-oriented system designed to analyze health-related articles for misinformation.
+This capstone project integrates object-oriented design, data persistence, and comprehensive testing into a complete, end-to-end Information Science application.

-Our system uses multiple interacting classes to detect claims, compare them to a trusted glossary, score misinformation risk, and generate analysis reports.
+This project represents the final capstone for INST 326.
+It integrates our earlier object-oriented system with persistent data storage, import/export functionality, and a comprehensive testing suite to deliver a complete, professional-grade application.Our system uses multiple interacting classes to detect claims, compare them to a trusted glossary, score misinformation risk, and generate analysis reports.

 ### Team Members